PySimpleGUI/DocsCleanup/cookbook.md

 window.close()
 ```

-When working with PNG/GIF files as button images the background you choose for the button matters.
+When working with PNG/GIF files as button images, the background you choose for the button matters.
 It should match the background of whatever it is being placed upon.
 If you are using the standard "themes" interfaces to build your windows, then the color of the background can be found by calling `theme_background_color()`.
 Buttons have 2 colors so be sure and pass in TWO color values when specifying buttons (text color, background color).

 ----